yssource/rhai/README.md

 from external script files.

 Also look into [minimal builds] to reduce generated WASM size.
-As of this version, a typical, full-featured Rhai scripting engine compiles to a single WASM file around 200KB gzipped.
+As of this version, a typical, full-featured Rhai scripting engine compiles to a single WASM file less than 200KB gzipped.
 When excluding features that are marginal in WASM environment, the gzipped payload can be further shrunk to 160KB.

+In benchmark tests, a WASM build runs scripts roughly 1.7-2.2x slower than a native optimized release build.

 Related Resources
 -----------------